 Over the years, a number of important graph metrics have been proposed to compare how closely the structure of two arbitrary graphs match and to predict the behavior of topologies with certain metric values.
 Such metrics are employed by networking researchers involved in topology construction and analysis, and by those interested in protocol and distributed system performance.
-Unfortunately, there is limited understanding of which metrics are appropriate rapidly, sparsity of dK-distribution matrices increases even faster.
-The result of this interplay is that the number of nonzero elements of dK-distributions for any given G increases with d first but then quickly decreases, and it is surely 1 in the limit of d = n, cf. the example in Section 3.

-&lt;sup>6Although the upper bound of possible constraints increases for a given setting and, for most proposed metrics, there are no known algorithms for generating graphs that reproduce the target property.
+Unfortunately, there is limited understanding of which metrics are appropriate for a given setting and, for most proposed metrics, there are no known algorithms for generating graphs that reproduce the target property.

 This paper defines a series of graph structural properties to both systematically characterize arbitrary graphs and to generate random graphs that match specified characteristics of the original.
 The dK-distribution is a collection of distributions describing the correlations of degrees of d connected nodes.
-The properties $\mathcal{P}d$ , $d = 0, \ldots, n$ , comprise the dKseries.
-A random graph is said to have property $\mathcal{P}d$ if its dK-distribution has the same form as in a given graph G. By increasing the value of d in the series, it is possible to capture more complex properties of G and, in the limit, a sufficiently large value of d yields complete information about G's structure.
+The properties \mathcal{P}d , $d=0,\ldots,n$, comprise the dK-series.
+A random graph is said to have property \mathcal{P}d if its dK-distribution has the same form as in a given graph G. By increasing the value of d in the series, it is possible to capture more complex properties of G and, in the limit, a sufficiently large value of d yields complete information about G's structure.

-We find interesting tradeoffs in choosing the appropriate value of d to compare two graphs or to generate random graphs with property $\mathcal{P}d$ .
-As we increase d, the set of randomly generated graphs having property $\mathcal{P}d$ becomes increasingly constrained and the resulting graphs are increasingly likely to reproduce a variety of metrics of interest.
-At the same time, the algorithmic complexity associated with generating the graphs increases sharply.
+We find interesting tradeoffs in choosing the appropriate value of d to compare two graphs or to generate random graphs with property \mathcal{P}d .
+As we increase d, the set of randomly generated graphs having property \mathcal{P}d becomes increasingly constrained and the resulting graphs are increasingly likely to reproduce a variety of metrics of interest.
+At the same time, the algorithmic complexity associated with generating the graphs grows sharply.
 Thus, we present a methodology where practitioners choose the smallest d that captures essential graph characteristics for their study.
-For the graphs that we consider, including comparatively complex Internet AS- and router-level topologies, we find that d = 2 is sufficient for most cases and d = 3 captures all graph properties proposed in the literature known to us.
+For the graphs that we consider, including comparatively complex Internet AS- and router-level topologies, we find that d=2 is sufficient for most cases and d=3 captures all graph properties proposed in the literature known to us.

-In this paper, we present the first algorithms for constructing random graphs having properties $\mathcal{P}2$ and $\mathcal{P}3$ , and sketch an approach for extending the algorithms to arbitrary d.
-We are also releasing the source code for our analysis tools to measure an input graph's dK-distribution and our generator able to produce random graphs possessing properties $\mathcal{P}d$ for d < 4.
+In this paper, we present the first algorithms for constructing random graphs having properties \mathcal{P}2 and \mathcal{P}3 , and sketch an approach for extending the algorithms to arbitrary d.
+We are also releasing the source code for our analysis tools to measure an input graph's dK-distribution and our generator able to produce random graphs possessing properties \mathcal{P}d for d < 4.